Parikia, Paros: The Capital That Gets Unfairly Dismissed

 VISIT PARIKIA’S BEST BEACHES

-The benefit of most Parikian beaches is that they are protected from the summer Meltemi winds, making them some of the most comfortable on Paros.
+The bonus: most are naturally sheltered from the meltemi, making them some of the more comfortable spots on the island on windy days.

 PARIKIA BEACH